gradle/declarative-gradle/docs/reference/migration-case-study.md

 Ideally, plugin authors would use Gradle’s lazy Provider API for configuration.
 That would allow us to connect the lazy properties in our declarative extensions directly to the plugin’s own extension properties immediately when we apply a plugin.
 Unfortunately, most plugins don’t yet support this, so we’re often forced to wire things up in `afterEvaluate` once all the values set in buildscripts are available programmatically.
 We hope this situation improves in the future, and we’re actively exploring more elegant solutions through our ongoing Composability and Extensibility work.

-In a more mature Declarative Gradle ecosystem, we envision finding existing Project Type Feature plugins for Detekt, Compose, and SQLDelight.
-These could be composed together with the existing Kotlin ecosystem plugin to create the equivalent of our `desktopComposeApp` with a minimum of coding.

 The original project used a `compose` object, provided by the compose plugin, to access dependency declarations related to the Compose framework.
 Using this object isn’t possible in DCL, because it is not available early enough to be understood when parsing the schema.